-- We have a limited operating history conducting commercial development of bioanalytics, process development and manufacturing activities. - We depend on spending and demand from our customers for our services. - To date, our revenues have come from a limited number of customers. - We generally do not have long-term CDMO customer contracts. - All of our manufacturing operations are conducted at our facility situated in San Antonio, Texas. - The operations of our CROs and suppliers could also be subject to business interruptions.

-- We rely on third parties to supply most of the necessary raw materials. - If we are unable to provide quality and timely services, our business could suffer. - Our customers' failure to receive or maintain regulatory approval for their product candidates could negatively impact our revenues and profitability. - Our use of hazardous and biological materials could result in us being liable for damages. - Impairment of acquired intangible assets could result in a significant charge to earnings.
+- We have a limited operating history conducting commercial development of bioanalytics, process development and manufacturing activities. - We depend on spending and demand from our customers for our contract development and manufacturing services and any reduction in spending or demand could have a material adverse effect on our business. - To date, our revenues have come from a limited number of customers. - We generally do not have long-term CDMO customer contracts. - All of our manufacturing services are conducted at our facility situated in San Antonio, Texas, which increases our exposure to significant disruption to our business as a result of unforeseeable developments in a single geographic area. - The operations of our business and our suppliers' businesses could be subject to business interruptions. - We rely on third parties to supply most of the necessary raw materials and supplies for the products we manufacture on behalf of our customers and our inability to obtain such raw materials or supplies may adversely impact our business, financial condition, and results of operations. - Our manufacturing services are highly complex, and if we are unable to provide quality and timely services to our customers, our business could suffer. - Our revenues and profitability are dependent upon our customers' ability to receive and maintain regulatory approval for their product candidates. - Our use of hazardous and biological materials could result in us being liable for damages. - Certain members of our management team serve as executive directors of the entity that owns Elusys Therapeutics, Inc. which may give rise to potential conflicts of interest. - It may be difficult to enforce a judgment of a U.S. court against one of our directors who resides outside of the U.S., or to serve process on such director. - We may incur substantial liabilities in connection with our CDMO services.